Skip to content

 ComputerHKEY_CURRENT_USERSoftwarePoliciesGoogleChrome

-Then, type 0 to disable Google Chrome, prompting you to switch your default browser for the current user.
+Then, type 0 to stop Google Chrome from asking you to make it your default browser for your user account.

 Then, type the name “DefaultBrowserSettingEnabled” and enter 0 to disable the feature for the current user.